revantk/eyeball-plus-plus/README.md

 # Eyeball++
-_Ridiculously simple evaluation for LLM agents_
+_Ridiculously simple and fun evaluation for LLM tasks_

 eyeball_pp is a framework to evaluate and benchmark tasks which use llms.

-This framework helps you answer questions like: "Which llm is the best for my specific task?" or "This prompt change looks good on the example I just tested, does it work with all the other things I've tested?"
+This framework helps you answer questions like: "Hows my task performance trending as I change it?", "Which llm is the best for my specific task?" or "This prompt change looks good on the example I just tested, does it work with all the other things I've tested?"

 Your task can be arbitrary, the framework only cares about initial inputs and final outputs.